lowlydba/LowlyDBA/README.md

 # John McCall, a Staff Site Reliability Engineer

-Humanism through technology.
+Humanism through technology. ☮️

 I build systems that do not implode.
 I mentor humans to do the same.
 I value humility, clarity, and evidence over hierarchy, ego, and process for its own sake.
 I am primarily concerned with problems that impact people, not just systems.

 ## Philosophy

 Engineering is not just shipping features.
 It is thinking critically about *what we build*, *why we build it*, and *how it impacts people*.
 As a neurodivergent engineer, I know first hand how systems can exclude people.
-I strive to build inclusive systems that empower all people, regardless of ability or background.
+I strive to build inclusive, open software and data for all people, regardless of ability or background.

 I [write about][substack] the invisible forces in tech: how gate-keeping limits opportunity, how thoughtful design scales teams, and how human-centered thinking improves systems and lives.